Mongrel Mob man jailed for killing baby daughter fails to get prison term reduced

 Overnight, Duff inflicted the injuries but - given his claims of not knowing how those injuries were suffered - no one knows how or why.

-A hearing to appeal the sentence and conviction was held on April 20 this year before Justice Murray Gilbert and the finding has just been released online.
+A hearing to appeal the sentence and conviction was held on April 20 this year before Justice Murray Gilbert in the Appeal Court and the finding has just been released online.

 Duff filed his appeal two days out of time but an extension of time in which to appeal was granted.